GLOBAL MARKETS-Global share index slips as investors absorb 'higher-for-longer' rate outlook

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

-(Reporting by Sinéad Carew, Saqib Iqbal Ahmed, in New York, Amanda Cooper in London and Stella Qiu; Editing by Himani Sarkar, Jacqueline Wong, Miral Fahmy, Mark Heinrich, David Gregorio and Deepa Babington)
+(Reporting by Sinéad Carew, Chuck Mikolajczak, Saqib Iqbal Ahmed, in New York, Amanda Cooper in London and Stella Qiu; Editing by Himani Sarkar, Jacqueline Wong, Miral Fahmy, Mark Heinrich, David Gregorio and Deepa Babington)

 ((sinead.carew@thomsonreuters.com; +13322191897))